apache/superset/UPDATING.md

 - [26636](https://github.com/apache/superset/issues/26636): Sets the `DASHBOARD_VIRTUALIZATION` feature flag to `True` by default.
 This feature was introduced by [21438](https://github.com/apache/superset/pull/21438) and will enable virtualization when rendering a dashboard's charts in an attempt to reduce the number of elements (DOM nodes) rendered at once.
 This is especially useful for large dashboards.
 - [26637](https://github.com/apache/superset/issues/26637): Sets the `DRILL_BY` feature flag to `True` by default given that the feature has been tested for a while and reached a stable state.
 - [26462](https://github.com/apache/superset/issues/26462): Removes the Profile feature given that it's not actively maintained and not widely used.
+- [26377](https://github.com/apache/superset/pull/26377): Removes the deprecated Redirect API that supported short URLs used before the permalink feature.

 ### Potential Downtime